SmallBug233/learngit/readme.txt

 git is free software
 tracks changes
 commit copyright
-im creating a branch for git
+m creating a branch for git
+creating a new branch is a quick & simple